 Computer Competency Self-Assessment

-- Do you know how to print a document?
+- Do you know how to manipulate text in a Word document?

-- Do you know how to change the font in a Word document?
+- Do you know how to change fonts and font characteristics in Word?

-- Do you know how to change margins in a text document?
+- Do you know how to show and hide comments in a Word document?

-- Can you use spell check and grammar check in a Word document?
+- Can you change page characteristics such as margins and page orientation in a Word document?

-- Do you know how to use specialized features within Word?
+- Do you know how to create and insert tables in Word?

 - Do you know how to create a spreadsheet?